veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ### Jenkins Plugin 2.1.1 - June 29, 2020

-> **If updating from 1.23: This update requires that you back up your Static Slave Templates (config.xml) and add them again if you are using any 1.X.X versions.
-They will be lost in the upgrade.**
+> **If updating from 1.X.X: This update requires that you back up your Static Slave Templates (config.xml) and add them again.**

 - Bug Fix : createDynamicAnkaNode remoteFS and launchMethod are being ignored

 ### Jenkins Plugin 2.1.0 - June 22, 2020

-> **This update requires that you back up your Static Slave Templates (config.xml) and add them again if you are using any 1.X.X versions.
-They will be lost in the upgrade.**
+> **If updating from 1.X.X: This update requires that you back up your Static Slave Templates (config.xml) and add them again.**

 - Various stability / performance improvements
 - New feature : Node/slave name and jenkins url is passed to the controller to display within the instances page